hplt-project/data-analytics-tool/README.md

 * LANGUAGE_FORMAT: Currently accepted values are `parallel` and `mono`.

 With the optional flags being:
-* `--no-register-labels`: Avoids obtaining Register Labels, that is a slow part of the pipeline.
+* `--skip-register-labels`: Avoids obtaining Register Labels, that is a slow part of the pipeline.
 Recommended for large corpora or when not running on CPU.
-* `--no-domain-labels`: Skips domain classification, reducing runtime.
+* `--skip-domain-labels`: Skips domain classification, reducing runtime.
 * `--no-cache`: Avoids using [cache](https://github.com/kpu/preprocess).
 Use this flag for very large corpora, when you consider that your unique segments (non-duplicates) won't fit in memory.
 This will make some parts of the pipeline slower, but it will still be able to run.
 This flag alone does not skip any feature.
 * `--debug`: Don't remove the workdir after finishing the run ('/work/transient/XXXXXX/`)

-The first two flags affect to the performance of the pipeline.
-You probably want to start with `--no-register-labels` and then add `--no-cache` if needed.
+The first three flags affect to the performance of the pipeline.
+You probably want to start with `--skip-register-labels` and `--skip-domain-labels`, and then add `--no-cache` if needed.

 ### Domain labels